Mar 30, 2011

 I've made this recipe extra rich to give you an idea of what can go into Insalata di Riso.
 Feel free to tone it down, substitute other things, or adding more for variety, according to your taste.
 One ingredient I commonly find in this preparation is mozzarella.
 As much as I like the milky pasta filata cheese, and pair it to almost anything I can think of, I somehow find it inappropriate in this preparation.
 But that's just me.

-Or: 2 hot dogs, cooked and sliced in flat buttons
+Or: 2 franks, cooked and sliced in flat buttons

 1 dill pickle, diced